David Gammon |

 David’s design concept was inspired by old clocks and watches from the 17th and 18th century.
 David had often asked this question many times over, why put something of engineering elegance into a black case or even worst, into a wooden case, that looked as if it had been made down in somebody’s garden shed.
 In fact Transcriptors started the trend to expose all the components so that they could be viewed from all angles.
-Manufactured from aluminum and acrylic to very high tolerances, tested, the end result always being a highly polished, highly accurate turntable.
+Manufactured from aluminium and acrylic to very high tolerances, tested, the end result always being a highly polished, highly accurate turntable.
 Designed and built with the skill of an 18th century clock maker, the turntables made for a very satisfying sight indeed.

 Sounding Off |

 The turntables have appeared in many films and TV commercials including the Kellogg’s cereal advertisement through to the Heartbeat TV series.
 They have also been reproduced not necessary legally, in one form or the other by companies from all over the world such as the Michell/Simon York Designs/Audio Linear even Concept2000 and Sykes & Hirsch, used the fluid arm on their Compacta.